loveencounterflow/cxltx-styles/README.md

 Each CXLTX Style has a particular 'badge', i.e. a prefix, prepended to each of the names defined in that style.
 Badges are mostly two lowercase letters out of `[a-z]` that are reminiscent of the style's name.
-All names of private members (which are not documented here; see the source) have both the 'sigil' `@`, followed by the badge, followed by the name proper.
+All names of private members (which are not documented here; see the source) start with the sigil `@`, followed by the badge, followed by the name proper.
 Further, all names are written out (no surprising abbr. pls.) and use CamelCase (coz that dash is no-go in TeX, y'know).